-Gordon “Tony” Cartland Senior Technical Support Engineer, Deer Valley/Glendale, Arizona
+Gordon “Tony” Cartland Senior Field Service Engineer, Deer Valley/Glendale, Arizona

 Tony got into aviation in the U.S. Navy after high school.
 He was inspired by the training and experiences as well as the comradery, friendships and common pursuits with others enjoying the same type of work.
 Today he remains a guy who will stop to look up at anything flying and smile because he is part of it.